 Working restrictions are quite similar across all countries, however the minimum wage is quite different in each.

 In Australia, international student visas allow the option to undertake 20 hours of work per week during the semester and 40 hours per week during holidays.
 The minimum wage in Australia is a lot higher than in other countries, currently set at AU$19.84 per hour.
 Casual employees covered by the national minimum wage also get at least a 25 per cent casual loading.
 The minimum wage in Australia increases annually.

 In the USA, international students can work up to 20 hours per week during the semester and full-time during holidays.
 There are restrictions around the kind of work international students can do.
 On-campus work is the most freely available, but off-campus work can be undertaken if it meets certain guidelines, such as relevance to your studies.
-The minimum wage is around AU$10.20 per hour nationally (and has not increased since 2007), but some states have set their own minimum.
+The minimum wage is around USD$7.25 per hour nationally (and has not increased since 2007), but some states have set their own minimum.

 In the UK, international students are restricted to 10 or 20 hours of work per week during the semester, depending on their study level.
-The minimum wage is around AU$9.65 per hour for students aged between 18 and 20, £8.36 for people aged between 21 and 22, and £8.91 for those aged 23 years and over.
+The minimum wage is £6.56 per hour for people aged between 18 and 20, £8.36 for people aged between 21 and 22, and £8.91 for those aged 23 years and over.

 Accommodation types vary between each country, although you’ll generally find that there are plenty of different housing options available no matter where you live.